-With a research background in medical education, there I put to good use my knowledge in psychology, neuroscience and computer science, I try to understand the potential that digital technology has for teaching and learning, behavior and communication.
+With a research background in medical education, there I put to good use my knowledge in psychology, neuroscience and computer science, I try to understand the potential that digital technology has for teaching and learning, behaviour and communication.
 This is part of my new appointment as Professor of Educational Technology at Linnaeus University.

-Educational technology is an interdisciplinary field of research and development where educational, technical, behavioral and design sciences meet.
+Educational technology is an interdisciplinary field of research and development where educational, technical, behavioural and design sciences meet.
 This makes it possible to study and explore different educational process and tools and mechanisms that support these in order to find answers to what gives value and efficiency for students and teachers.